speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - Bugs/Unsorted
+    - What is with the 2.5s delay on decoding audio?
     - In-game input config
     - Make browser NOT close the currently active game
         - or just revisit the whole browser interface in general